What is a Staffing Agency, and How Do They Work?

 Key characteristics:

-Common use cases: Covering employee absences, seasonal volume spikes in various industries, special projects, testing candidates through temp-to-hire arrangements, filling gaps while searching for permanent hires.
+• Common use cases: Covering employee absences, seasonal volume spikes in various industries, special projects, testing candidates through temp-to-hire arrangements, and filling gaps while searching for permanent hires.

 What staffing agencies are NOT: Staffing firms are not strategic talent acquisition partners building permanent teams.
 They're not recruitment agencies focused on permanent placements.
 They're not RPO providers building hiring methodology and systems.